A bunion may only need to be treated if it's severe and causing significant pain and discomfort.

 The procedure involves pinning the joint in place with wires, which will be removed around three weeks after surgery is carried out.

 An excision arthroplasty can only be used in certain circumstances, and is usually reserved for severe, troublesome bunions in elderly people.

 Minimally invasive bunion surgery

-Whichever type of surgery you have, you will be under a local anaesthetic or general anaesthetic.
 One or more incisions will be made near the big toe so that bone-cutting instruments can be inserted.
-These are used to remove the bunion and to divide one or more bones located at the front of the foot.
+These will be used to remove the bunion and to divide one or more bones located at the front of the foot.

-After bunion surgery, expect your foot and ankle to be swollen for three months or longer.
-While you are recovering, you will need to elevate your foot to reduce swelling and you will need crutches to move around.
+After bunion surgery, your foot and ankle may be swollen for three months or longer.
+While you're recovering, you'll need to keep your foot raised to reduce swelling, and you'll need crutches to move around.

-You will not usually be able to wear normal shoes for at least six months after surgery.
+It's likely that you'll be unable to wear normal shoes for at least six months after surgery.
 You may have a cast or bandage and postoperative shoes (shoes specially designed to allow heel walking and protect the bony cuts) before you can start wearing regular footwear.
 This will keep the bones and soft tissues in place while they heal.